Ding-Dang-Yang/2023-Ephys-Challenge/README.md

 # Fully Quantum Image Classification Model

-This project involves utilizing a "fully quantum layer" for image classification and recognition.
-To construct a convolutional and pooling layer in a quantum circuit, we will follow the QCNN construction proposed in 1.
-The former layer will extract local correlations, while the latter allows reducing the dimensionality of the feature vector.
-In a quantum circuit, the convolutional layer, consisting of a kernel swept along the entire image, is a two-qubit unitary that correlates neighbouring qubits.
-As for the pooling layer, we will use a conditioned single-qubit unitary that depends on the measurement of a neighboring qubit.
-Finally, we use a dense layer that entangles all qubits of the final state using an all-to-all unitary gate as shown in the figure below.
+This project explores the implementation of a "fully quantum layer" for image classification and recognition.
+The construction of convolutional and pooling layers within a quantum circuit follows the proposed QCNN methodology outlined in reference 1.
+The former layer is designed to capture local correlations, while the latter aims to reduce the dimensionality of the feature vector.
+In the quantum circuit, the convolutional layer employs a two-qubit unitary, created by sweeping a kernel across the entire image, to correlate neighboring qubits.
+The pooling layer utilizes a conditioned single-qubit unitary, dependent on the measurement outcome of a neighboring qubit.
+Lastly, a dense layer is employed to entangle all qubits in the final state using an all-to-all unitary gate, as depicted in the accompanying figure.

 ## Objective